Thierry Fischer steps in to make debut with The Cleveland Orchestra

 See an exclusive documentary featuring Fischer preparing for his inaugural concerts with the Seoul Philharmonic below:

-Thierry Fischer and the Utah Symphony launch Haitian National Orchestral Institute with BLUME Haiti
+Thierry Fischer and the Utah Symphony launch Haitian National Orchestra Institute with BLUME Haiti

 Fischer joins Haitian-born conductor Canes Nicolas and 100 young Haitian musicians from all around the country to create the new institute, which will give Haitian teachers and students the opportunity to work closely with musicians from a top US orchestra.